IMPERIUM Launches Imperial Dollar, the Revolutionary Cryptocurrency App

 Develops Virtually Instant Payments

-While Bitcoin manages wight (8) transactions per second (tps) while Ethereum does 12tps; IMPERIUM successfully tested over 100,000tps.
-Instant transfers on the IMPERIUM platform complete in as little as 2 -5 seconds.
+While Bitcoin manages eight (8) transactions per second (tps) and Ethereum does 12tps, IMPERIUM successfully tests over 100,000tps.
+Instant transfers on the IMPERIUM platform are completed in 2 -5 seconds.
 Conversely, transfers made by Bitcoin may take anywhere from 15 minutes to a few hours.

 Uses a Decentralized Platform

-Its blockchain assures its independence from any central control structure and having to rely on a third-party trading platform.
+Its blockchain assures its independence from any central control structure and relying on a third-party trading platform.

 Offers Affordability

 Among the most attractive perks offered by the blockchain is the IMPERIUM credit/cash card.
-It is the first all-in-one, world credit, and debit multi-card and has more than a dozen utilities and benefits.
-Among them are QR code reading, storage of up to 100 credit/debit cards, and Crypto to FIAT instant exchange and payment transfer.
-After members choose a VISA, MC.
-Discover, AMEX or Card Blanche credit or debit cards, they have an option to utilize the card as their cryptocurrency (hard) wallet.
+It is the first all-in-one, world credit and debit multi-card.
+The card has more than a dozen utilities and benefits.
+Among them are QR code reading, the capacity to store up to 100 credit/debit cards, and Crypto to FIAT instant exchange and payment transfer.
+After members choose a VISA, Mastercard, Discover, AMEX or Card Blanche credit or debit card, they have an option to utilize the card as their cryptocurrency (hard) wallet.
 The cards will be issued to all members without any credit check.

 IMPERIUM is backed by smart contracts and over a dozen major projects at the start.
 Among them are Crypto Stock Exchange; cBAY (Crypto Bay); AUTHORPÆDIA (the world’s only encyclopedia dedicated to authors); exploitation and exports of national resources; freight forwarding; import and export; manufacturing; insurance; real estate development; mortgage-free housing projects and personal loans with 1% interest.